-I joined Crackley Hall as a teaching assistant in September 2019 and have now taken on the role of gifted and talented coordinator and learning support teacher.
+I joined Crackley Hall as a teaching assistant in September 2019 and have now taken on the role of gifted and talented co-ordinator and learning support teacher.
 I am passionate about supporting pupils with their learning to ensure that they can reach their potential.

-Outside of work I am a mum to four children, three of whom attend Crackley Hall and my eldest starts Princethorpe College this year.
+Outside of work I am a mum to four children, two of whom attend Crackley Hall and two of whom attend Princethorpe College.
 Crackley Hall is a very special place to my family; my children are nurtured and encouraged whilst feeling valued and accepted.